microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

 ## Microsoft Teams channel group chat fix
 To get answers from the service when a bot (named as `HelpBot`) is added to a Teams channel or Teams group chat, refer to it as `@HelpBot` `How to build a bot?`.
-However, bot tries to send `<at>HelpBot</at>` `How to build a bot?` as query to Custom question answering service which may not give expected results for question to bot.
+However, the bot may try to send `<at>HelpBot</at>` `How to build a bot?` as a query to the Custom question answering service, which may not give expected results for question to bot.
 The following code removes `<at>HelpBot</at>` mentions of the bot from the message and sends the remaining text as query to the service.
 - Goto `Bots/CustomQABot.cs`
 - Add the following references:
     ```csharp